Table of Contents

 Waterfall chart

-You can see the waterfall chart, my featured image is loading at 36 marks in WebPageTest results and when the image is fully loaded LCP is also triggered.
-See the screenshot below
+You can see the waterfall chart, my featured image is loading at 17 marks in WebPageTest results, and when the image is fully loaded LCP is also triggered.
+See the screenshot below.

 Waterfall chart

-After implementing loading=”eager” attribute with rel=”preload”, the hero image/featured image is loading much quicker and is visible to the users and it improves LCP.
+After implementing the loading=”eager” attribute with rel=”preload” hints, the hero image/featured image is loading much quicker and is visible to the users.

 Waterfall chart